Ratio of Debt-to-Income

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
-Recurring debt includes vehicle payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
+Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, please use this Loan Pre-Qualification Calculator.
+If you want to run your own numbers, use this Mortgage Loan Qualifying Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to pre-qualify you to help you determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We'd be thrilled to pre-qualify you to determine how much you can afford.

 At Peerless Residential Mortgage, we answer questions about qualifying all the time.
-Call us at (513) 713-1515.
+Give us a call: (513) 713-1515.